BCL is governed by a Steering Committee.

-Bruce is program management professional whose energy and environment policy work goes back to Earth Day 1.
+Bruce is a program management professional whose energy and environment policy work goes back to Earth Day 1.
 Along the way, his work has included the California Coastal Commission and Nuclear Safeguards initiatives; energy legislative analysis in the US Senate (Bob Packwood, R-OR) for the first federal solar tax credits; both the early and recent days of PG&E’s demand side management program; and four years at Petaluma’s Enphase Energy.
-He’s written 250 newspaper columns for the Petaluma Argus Courier on building sustainable community. or the past 5 years, Bruce has volunteered for Citizens’ Climate Lobby, as Sonoma County Chapter Co-Chair and in addition to his full-time role with Business Climate Leaders.
+He’s written 250 newspaper columns for the Petaluma Argus Courier on building sustainable community.
+Since 2012, Bruce has volunteered for Citizens’ Climate Lobby, as Sonoma County Chapter Co-Chair and a co-founder of Business Climate Leaders.

-Rebecca has expansive experience in retirement planning and investments, including the investment of corporate pension funds, asset-liability modeling, portfolio analysis, performance measurement, and modeling of Social Security, defined benefit plans, and 401(k) plans.
+Rebecca has expansive experience in retirement planning and investments, including the investment of corporate pension funds, asset-liability modeling, portfolio analysis, and retirement modeling.
 She has earned the CFA designation.
-Former employers include AIG, Bull HN, Mead Corp, and Wilshire Associates.
-Rebecca started her own business, Retirement Strategies, in 1991 and sold out three years later.
-She currently use this experience in any way she can to help resolve the problem of global climate change.
+Rebecca started her own business, Retirement Strategies, in 1991 and sold it to AON three years later.
+Now retired, Rebecca applies her analytical, investment, and data management skills to identify business prospects for BCL.
+Her intention is to use her experience in any way possible to help stop climate change.

 Steve is the principal of Leading Change Consulting & Coaching.
 With a background in Organizational Behavior (BA and MA from Yale University), he provides executive coaching and organizational change consulting to a wide variety of leaders across many industries.
 He regularly leads courses in Powerful Conversations, an advanced training for seasoned leaders and coaches to influence more effectively.
 At Business Climate Leaders, Steve helps leaders to find their voice to engage others to fight climate change.
 He supports Business Climate Leaders volunteers to create messages from the head and heart that move others to action.